 California Senate Bill 53

-This site presents the text of Senate Bill 53 enriched with background and commentary.
+Senate Bill 53 is the first frontier AI regulation to be passed by any US state.
+It became law in September 2025.
+This site presents the text of the bill enriched with background and commentary.
 Click on any of the blue highlights to learn more.
-The bill text below was last amended on 17 July, 2025.

 SECTION 1.